isabella232/magic-products-distribution-service/README.md

 [sensitive personal/category data](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/special-category-data/#scd1)
 (such as health, ethnicity or religious data) MUST be discussed before being deposited in this service.

+## Requirements

+In addition to being within the [Scope](#scope) of this service, Resources (products) MUST meet these requirements to be supported by this service:

+**Note:** This service supports a limited set of use-cases.

+1. the Resource must be considered a product within the [definition](#products) used by this service
+2. the Resource (product) to be deposited MUST be described by a suitably complete metadata record [1], deposited in the BAS Data Catalogue
+3. the Artefacts (files) that make up each Resource (product) MUST fit within the [soft file size limits](#file-sizes)

+[1] Required resource metadata:

+- a `file_identifier` property with a UUIDv4 value
+- a `hierarchy_level` property with a value of 'product'
+- at least one resource `constraint` with:
+  - a `type` property with a value of 'access'
+  - a `restriction_code` property with a value of 'restricted'
+  - a `permissions` property with a list of values that are objects with:
+    - a `scheme` property with a value of 'ms_graph'
+    - a `scheme_version` property with a value of '1'
+    - a `directory_id` property with a value of 'b311db95-32ad-438f-a101-7ba061712a4e'
+    - either:
+      - an `alias` property with a list of values that must be one of:
+        - '~nerc' (where a product should be restricted to any NERC AAD principle)
+      - an `object_id` property with a list of of values that must be:
+        - an object identifier of a user or group object within the NERC AAD
+  - at least one `distribution` with:
+    - a distributor of MAGIC
+    - at least one `distribution_option` with:
+      - a `transfer_option` with:
+        - a `href` value containing:
+          - a URI using the `file://` protocol, referencing a locally accessible file, under 5GB in size

 ## Usage

 ### Test upload script

-A test script is available to check test files can be uploaded and permissions set correctly etc. This script can be ran within a [Development Environment](#development-environment).
+A test script is available to check test files can be uploaded and permissions are set correctly etc. This script can be ran within a [Development Environment](#development-environment).

 ```shell
 $ poetry run python test-upload.py
 ```

+**Note:** You need suitable permissions (being a member of MAGIC) to perform these instructions.

-**Note:** You will be asked to sign-in to the 'MAGIC-PDC Data Workflows PoC' application when completing the OAuth login process.
-This is temporary until dedicated Azure App Registration is made for this service.
+**Note:** You will be asked to sign-in to the 'MAGIC-PDC Data Workflows PoC' application when signing-in.

-**Note:** This test script will be wholly replaced with a proper application once we've verified SharePoint works as expected.
-As such, this code is not well written, structured, or tested.
+**Note:** This test script is not representative of how code for this service will be written.

 ### Manually depositing artefacts